davatorium/rofi/README.md

-# subtitle: A window switcher, run dialog and dmenu replacement
+# A window switcher, run dialog and dmenu replacement

 A popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/), requiring only xlib and pango.